-For the reinforcements, we produced a Dynamo script, which could be used to create rebars based on 4 selected edges of the Host element, with some simple parameters to control the size and number of rebars.
+During the webinar we added some precast elements and placed connections and reinforcement.
+We also showed how to auto-generate shop drawings with Revit® and the Precast Concrete add-on developed by AGACAD.
+For the reinforcement, we produced a Dynamo script to create rebar based on 4 selected edges of the Host element with some simple parameters to control the rebar size and number.

-Once we have all the parameters set, we can start creating the Dynamo script.
-First, we have to select the edges of the precast element, so just search for such node and add it to the Dynamo work area.
+Once all the parameters are set, we can start on the Dynamo script.
+First we have to select the edges of the precast element: just search for a node and add it to the Dynamo work area.

-By using the Select button in Revit model, select edges of the beam and then click on Finish.
+Use the Select button to select edges of the beam in the Revit model and then click 'Finish'.

-Now we have some lines in Dynamo which will use to create the needed geometry of the rebars.
-Next step is to extend these curves, then intersect them, and later filter out Points from the list.
-That is how we add the needed Dynamo nodes and connect them in the following way:
+Now we have some lines in Dynamo which we will use to create the rebar geometry.
+The next step is to extend the curves, connect them, and after that filter out the Points from the list.
+We add the needed Dynamo nodes and connect them as follows:

-So, we have 4 corner points, reorder them and produce a polygon by using the appropriate Dynamo node:
+Now we have 4 corner points.
+Let’s reorder them and produce a polygon using the appropriate Dynamo node:

-Then, we should offset polygon it in order to get a good shape size, considering the cover we need.
-From this point, we can use this polygon however we want – copying it as many times we want in any pattern we want, by using different Dynamo nodes.
+Then we need to offset the polygon in order to get a shape of the right size for the cover we need.
+At this point, we can use the polygon however we want – copying it as many times as we want, in any pattern, using different Dynamo nodes.
 For example, we can copy it by a defined distance at the start:

-And then we will use a list of distances to copy a couple of them in a defined direction like this:
+Then we will use a list of distances to copy a couple of them in a defined direction, like this:

-Now that we have all polygons, we will convert them into polycurves and next we will use some Dynamo nodes to create actual rebars in Revit.
+Now that we have all the polygons, we can convert them into polycurves and then use some Dynamo nodes to create actual rebar in Revit.

-That’s a very simple version guideline about the creation of reinforcements.
-We will see other possibilities in the next posts.
-Stay tuned!
+So, that’s a very simple approach to the creation of reinforcements.
+We’ll look at some other possibilities in upcoming posts.

 Related blog posts: